azaj01/pipelex/docs/pages/cookbook-examples/extract-table.md

 inputs = { table_screenshot = "TableScreenshot", html_table = "HtmlTable" }
 output = "HtmlTable"
 prompt = """
-Your role is to correct an html_table to make sure that it matches the one in the provided image.
+Your role is to correct an html_table to make sure that it matches the one in the provided image: $table_screenshot

 @html_table